BlockchainInstituteChi/developer-bootcamp/workshop_2_build_a_crypto_store/README.md

 ### Client

 Start the localhost environment from the public/ folder of this project using a local http server.
-You can run `npm install` from the root folder of this workshop to run the npm webserver.
+You can run `npm start` from the `public/` folder of this workshop to run the npm webserver.

 You can then visit the store at `localhost:8000`